rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ## How it Works
 1. Audit – current visibility, Google Business Profile, and listings
 2. Plan – keywords and categories aligned to local intent
-3. Optimize – Google Business Profile and core listings (100+ sites)
+3. Improve – Google Business Profile and core listings (100+ sites)
 4. Align – business details and keywords across profiles and listings
-5. Track & report – calls, clicks, and local visibility
+5. Report – calls, clicks, and local visibility
 6. Grow – reviews and coverage in your service area

 ## FAQ